Jianghong Liu, PhD, RN, FAAN

 - MN, University of California at Los Angeles, 1993

-Dr. Liu mentors and advises undergraduate, graduate, and doctoral nursing students as well as students studying business, engineering, and medicine, and visiting scholars from China.
-A strong believer in “learning by doing,” she involves her mentees in all aspects of her work: grant writing, conducting literature searches, synthesizing literature, and cleaning and analyzing data.
-Some students accompany her to China, where they help establish research protocols and recruit subjects.
+Dr. Liu mentors and advises doctoral, graduate, and undergraduate nursing students as well as students studying across multiple majors, including medicine, public health, education, business, engineering, and visiting scholars from China.
+A strong believer in “learning by doing,” she involves her mentees in all aspects of her work: research design, data collection, manuscript development, grant writing, conducting literature searches/synthesizing, and cleaning and analyzing data.
 Dr. Liu encourages her mentees to advance their research careers by co-authoring papers for publication in peer-reviewed journals.

-Dr. Liu’s research aims to identify how early health risk and protective factors impact emotional and behavioral development in children and adolescents, why this occurs, and what measures we can take to enhance development.
+Supported by the National Institution of Health, Dr. Liu’s research helps our understanding of how early health risk and protective factors impact emotional and behavioral development in children and adolescents, why this occurs, and what measures we can take to enhance development.
 Factors include prenatal/postnatal risk factors (e.g. birth complications, prenatal stress, prenatal toxin exposure), early nutrition, environmental toxicity (e.g. lead and tobacco exposure) and sleep deprivation.
 She is particularly interested in how brain mechanisms influence early health factors and later behavior outcomes, as well as protective factors (e.g. breast feeding, early bonding) that improve resilience in children and adolescents.

 Opportunities to Learn and Collaborate at Penn Nursing

 Dr. Liu joined Penn Nursing in 2007, drawn by the Penn Compact, which emphasizes integrative knowledge and engagement on a global, national, and local scale.
 She was also attracted by Penn’s layout, which houses all departments on one campus, thereby facilitating interdisciplinary teaching and research.
 As a faculty member in the Master of Public Health program and an investigator with the Center of Excellence in Environmental Toxicology, both at the School of Medicine, Dr. Liu regularly collaborates with colleagues from disciplines including environmental health, psychology, and neuroscience.
-In addition to publishing her research in nursing journals, Dr. Liu advances inter-disciplinary collaboration by publishing in top-ranked medical journals such as JAMA Pediatrics, American Journal of Psychiatry, and International Journal of Epidemiology and Sleep.
+In addition to publishing her research in nursing journals, Dr. Liu advances inter-disciplinary collaboration by publishing in top-ranked medical journals.

 Selected Career Highlights